 Car owners with medical conditions that require them to be protected from the sun are exempted from tint restrictions.
 Once their vehicle is stopped by a police officer, the owner must show a written certification that explains the medical necessity of tinted windows for the owner.
 It must also be from a physician that is licensed to practice in Maryland.

-What happens when I violate this law?
+What happens when I violate the Maryland tint law?

 Window tint violations are on the list of Safety Equipment Repair Order (SERO) defects.
 An SERO may be issued by a Maryland State Police trooper or another law enforcement officer.
 It requires the owner to have the defect be repaired within 10 days.
 There must also be a repair certification that is to be submitted to the Maryland State Police Automotive Safety Enforcement Division (ASED) within 30 days.